• Art magazine

 All of this makes Denmark a perfect travel destination for every taste.

-The basic pillar of Danish society: trust, community and the Danish welfare state
+Cornerstones of Danish society: trust, community and the Danish welfare state

 Population

 Denmark has a population of 5.8 million people, which is 0.07% of the world's population.
-The population does not take into account Greenland and the Faroe Islands.
-Compared to other countries, the population of Denmark has increased steadily.
-Copenhagen is the largest city with over 1.1 million inhabitants, followed by Århus with 237,551 and Odense with 145,931 inhabitants.
+This figure does not include Greenland and the Faroe Islands.
+Compared to other countries, Denmark's population has grown steadily.
+Copenhagen is the largest city with over 1.1 million inhabitants, followed by Aarhus with 237,551 and Odense with 145,931 inhabitants.

 Overall, Denmark presents itself as a country with a growing population and a rich historical culture.